khurramshahzadlali/digital-clock/readme.md

 # Make a Digital Clock

-## Learn and Practice HTML, CSS, and JavaScripts by creating a Digital Clock
+## Learn and Practice HTML, CSS, and JavaScripts by making a Digital Clock

 Making a digital clock using HTML is a fun and interactive way to show the current time on a web page.
 With HTML, CSS, and JavaScript, we can build a clock that updates in real-time.
 This tutorial will guide you through the process of making a digital clock using these technologies.